smashthings/public-docker-images/README.md

 *Use Case:* A K8s cronjob for requesting and updating certificates from certbot

 ### Python FE
 This is a specialised image using selected frontend technologies with backend python web services.
-It's the solidjs image with python added over the top.
+It's the solidjs image with python added over the top and a boatload of common packages.
+These packages are loaded into a virtual environment at `/opt/venv`.

 *Use Case:* Local development for projects [such as this](https://github.com/smashthings/s3proxy)